Let us help YOU get to the inbox like we've helped these others!

-Of the current email authentication mechanisms, SPF, DKIM, and DMARC, DKIM seems to be the most confusing for people (this is why we offer a human-powered DKIM checker, contact us for a free DKIM check).
+Of the current email authentication mechanisms, SPF, DKIM, and DMARC, DKIM seems to be the most confusing for people.
 What is a DKIM selector?
 What are the DKIM tags?
 How does one create a DKIM record?
 Is there a good DKIM record generator?
 Here is a plain English explanation of DKIM, and a breakdown of the anatomy of a DKIM record.

 DKIM, which stands for DomainKeys Identified Mail, is one of the three major authentication mechanisms which help to protect email receivers from accepting forged (spoofed) email, and which help to protect email senders from being spoofed.
 Without such authentication mechanisms, unsuspecting recipients of a spoofed email can be blinded to the fact that a legitimate-looking email that seems to be from their banking institution is really a cleverly disguised phishing email that will steal their credentials and transfer all their money away.
 When email first became available to everyone, it was really pretty easy to spoof an email like this.